Giopet/asp-dotnet-banking/README.md

 The opposite is [DisableCors()] . <br>
 To put it globally you can send headers in web.config, meaning you send Access-Control-Allow-Origin HTTP header with each HTTP response. <br>

+- **SQL Injection**: <br>
+1. Avoid execution of raw SQL:
+  1. DbSet.SqlQuery()
+  2. DbContext.Database.SqlQuery()
+  3. DbContext.Database.ExecuteSqlCommand()  <br>
+Check the parameters these methods receive.
+Are there strings that, you know, are concatenated with user input?
+Then the application is suspectable of SQL injection.